 Those large-scale battles can be a bit intimidating for newcomers, so the game also provides a simpler co-operative mode, which allows you to team up with seven other players in order to complete a task.
 There's also an offline practice mode, where you play on your own with computer-controlled enemies and allies.

 It's a shame, however, that the game only provides some simple video tutorials, as a proper tutorial that guides you through the basics of all the different weapons and tactics would help beginners with this fast-paced and challenging action game.
-Cliff Joseph

 Death Road To Canada

-OK - we admit that the chunky, pixelated screenshots don't really do justice to the charm, or the sheer challenge, of this excellent indie retro game.
+Okay - we admit that the chunky, pixelated screenshots don't really do justice to the charm, or the sheer challenge, of this excellent indie retro game.